Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     // `file` is a string that contains the contents of the file "foo" });

-It's a bit shorter, but it has a nasty problem: if there's an error with ``readFile``, it will be *silently ignored*.
+Since we don't have to use ``execute``, the code is a bit shorter, but it has a nasty
+problem: if there's an error with ``readFile``, it will be *silently ignored*.
 With Tasks, we *have* to use the ``execute`` function, which always logs errors to the console, so they are never silently ignored.

 Okay, so maybe you're convinced that wrapping stuff in Tasks is a good idea.
 I mean, you get good error handling, dead code removal, and all that good stuff, because Tasks are pure.